acss-io/atomizer/docs/thinking-in-atomic.md

 <p class="noteBox info">Be sure to read an interview with Atomizer Co-Founder Thierry Koblentz, <a href="https://css-tricks.com/thierry-koblentz-atomic-css/">The Making of Atomic CSS</a> on CSS Tricks.</p>

-**Atomizer** implements the a specific [syntax]({% link guides/syntax.md %}) to help you generate Atomic rulesets.
-It only creates a style sheet with declarations that are relevant to your project.
-These style declarations are generated from Atomizer classes found within your project, or from custom values defined in the Atomizer config file.
+Atomizer implements a specific [syntax]({% link guides/syntax.md %}) to help you generate Atomic rulesets.
+It only creates a style sheet with relevant declarations to your project.
+These style declarations are generated from Atomizer classes within your project or custom values defined in the Atomizer config file.

 Adopting an Atomic CSS methodology addresses common CSS challenges: